 - Develop a family emergency plan in case something happens on the way to (or from) and while at school.
 Be aware of the emergency and evacuation plans for your children's schools.

-School children are not only heading back to classrooms in a few weeks but they'll also hit the athletic fields as well to participate in school sports.
-Find out from emergency physicians here about what they are seeing inside their emergency departments and what your children should do to protect themselves.
+School children are not only head back to classrooms in a few weeks but they'll also hit the athletic fields as well to participate in school sports.
+Find out from emergency physicians about what they are seeing inside their emergency departments and what your children should do to protect themselves.

 ACEP is the national medical specialty society representing emergency medicine.
 ACEP is committed to advancing emergency care through continuing education, research and public education.
 Headquartered in Dallas, Texas, ACEP has 53 chapters representing each state, as well as Puerto Rico and the District of Columbia.
 A Government Services Chapter represents emergency physicians employed by military branches and other government agencies.